 [PDF Version]

-How much power can a Bess generate?
+How much does a Bess battery cost?